What is epistaxis?

-More specific tests may be performed based on your pet's initial findings and condition.
-Examples of additional tests include bone marrow analysis, Ehrlichia antibody tests, tick disease tests, sinus and skull x-rays, MRI and rhinoscopy (viewing the nasal cavities with a small endoscope).
+More specific tests may be performed based on your cat's initial findings and condition.
+Examples of additional tests include bone marrow analysis, Ehrlichia antibody tests, tick disease tests, sinus and skull X-rays, MRI and rhinoscopy (viewing the nasal cavities with a small endoscope).

 What causes epistaxis?

 While there are many causes of epistaxis in cats, the most common causes are trauma and infection.
 Other more serious conditions that can cause epistaxis include: